How a Bearing Isolator Can Prevent Lubrication Contamination and Save Money

 “All bearing isolators are not created equal.
 Making tweaks to the isolator’s design and selecting technology designed for the equipment type can improve overall performance,” the authors explained.

 What Do You Mean By ‘Design Tweaks?’

-According to the article, a simpler approach can improve bearing lubrication protection.
+According to the article, a more straightforward approach can improve bearing lubrication protection.